Bolingbroke Castle: Construction

 Similar to another castle built by Ranulf during the same period at Beeston in Cheshire, Bolingbroke had no inner defensive keep.
-The castle relied instead on thick walls and the five D shaped defensive corner towers.
+The castle relied instead on thick walls and the five D-shaped defensive corner towers.
 Some design similarities are noted with the contemporary castle at Boulogne-sur-Mer, France that was also constructed without a central donjon.

 History

 The area was first fortified by the Saxons in the 6th or 7th century.
 In the 12th century the Normans built a Motte-and-bailey on a nearby hill above the settlement of Bolingbroke.

 The present structure was founded by Ranulf, Earl of Chester, in 1220 shortly after he returned from the Fifth Crusade.

 Ranulf died in 1232 without a male heir, and his titles, lands and castles passed to his sisters.
 Following the death of Henry of Grosmont, 1st Duke of Lancaster in 1361 Bolingbroke passed through marriage into the ownership of John of Gaunt.
 His wife Blanche of Lancaster, daughter of Henry of Grosmont, was born at the castle in 1342.
 John and Blanche's son, Henry (the future Henry IV), was also born at Bolingbroke Castle in 1367 and consequently was known as "Henry Bolingbroke" before he became king in 1399.

 By the 15th and 16th century, the castle had fallen into disrepair although repairs were carried out during the Tudor period.
+The castle was used by auditors of the Duchy of Lancaster.
+Structures were named after the officials, including the "Receiver's Tower" and the "Feodary's Tower".
+Lead for the roof of the gatehouse was brought from an abandoned chapel at Trusthorpe.
 In 1636 a survey found that all of the towers were effectively beyond repair.

 At the start of the First English Civil War, Bolingbroke was again put to use as a military fortification garrisoned by Royalist forces.
 In 1643 it was badly damaged in a siege during the Battle of Winceby.
 The following year, the castle was recaptured from the Parliamentarians but due to defeats elsewhere was relinquished again.
 In 1652 the castle was slighted to prevent any further use.
 The towers and walls were torn down and dumped into the moat.

 The last major structure collapsed in 1815.